Finiteness results for Abelian tree models: Tensor formulation of the main results

 Before we recall the tensorification of the model mentioned in the introduction, we introduce notation that will be used throughout this article.
 Let $G$ be a finite Abelian group.
 For us, a $G$-representation over a field $K$ will be assumed to be finite-dimensional, unless explicitly mentioned otherwise.
-Let $K$ be an infinite field such that every $G$-representation over $K$ is a direct sum of irreducible representations of dimension $1$ (for example, $K = \CC$).
+Let $K$ be an infinite field such that every $G$-representation over $K$ splits into a direct sum of one-dimensional representations.
+For this it suffices, for instance, that $K$ is algebraically closed and that $\cha K$ does not divide $|G|$.
 For $\mm \in \NN$, set $[\mm]:=\{0,\ldots,\mm-1\}$.
-If $V_i$ is a $G$-representation over $K$ for each $i\in [\mm]$ and if $I \subseteq [\mm]$, we write $V_I:=\bigotimes_{i \in I} V_i$ for the tensor product of the $V_i$ with $i \in I$.
+If $V_i$ is a $G$-representation over $K$ for each $i\in [\mm]$ and if $I \subseteq [\mm]$, then we write $V_I:=\bigotimes_{i \in I} V_i$ for the tensor product of the $V_i$ with $i \in I$.
 The rank of a tensor $\omega$ in $V_{I}$ is the minimal number of terms in any expression of $\omega$ as a sum of pure tensors $\bigotimes_{i \in I} \vect_i$ with $\vect_i \in V_i$.
 A tensor $\omega$ has \emph{border rank} at most $k$ if it lies in the Zariski closure of the set of tensors of rank at most $k$.

 Given an $\mm$-tuple of linear maps $\phi_i: V_i \to U_i$, where $U_i$ is also a vector space over $K$ for each $i \in [\mm]$, we write $\phi_{[\mm]}:=\bigotimes_{i \in [\mm]}\phi_i$ for the linear map $V_{[\mm]} \to U_{[\mm]}$ determined by $\bigotimes_{i \in [\mm]} \vect_i \mapsto \bigotimes_{i \in [\mm]} \phi_i(\vect_i)$.
 Clearly $\rk \phi_{[\mm]} \omega \leq \rk \omega$ for any $\omega \in V_{[\mm]}$, and this inequality carries over to the border rank.